afontaine0/symfony-angular-docker/README.md

 In `Dockerfile.symfony` we check out to the last commit at 2024-02-26, to ensure that the application is running on PHP 8.1.
 We also install `composer` and `symfony` CLI tools, the PHP extensions required by the application, and then install the Composer dependencies.
 Then, because we installed Docker, but did not create the alias, we need to run the Symfony command with the full path to the binary (`/root/.symfony5/bin/symfony`).
 We use the `serve` command to start the application.

+### Angular

+This is a simple Angular application that we use to demonstrate.
+The demo application was downloaded from the [Angular website](https://angular.io/).
+How it works is pretty simple.
+The Dockerfile is based on the official Node image, we install the dependencies and then start the application with the `npm start` command.
+You can access the application on [http://localhost:4200](http://localhost:4200).

 ### MySQL